rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-08-15-hello-from-team-xyz.md

 * **Strengthen your theoretical knowledge as well!** Don't lose your curiosity to find out how things work behind the outer layer.

 ### Our next steps within the project
-* Make own Twitter field for Keystone
-* Build a visualization of available lists in Keystone's Admin UI
-* Submit a "How to build a blog with Keystone" article for Keystone documentation
-* Learn more about React
-* Become fluent in Javascript (one can only hope)